neil-vass/neil-vass-2/_posts/2025-06-08-trying-some-templating.markdown

 * This is a fairly new CSS feature, and the “Can I use” site has [stats on how well it’s supported](https://caniuse.com/css-has).
 * I’m not too practised on how to interpret those stats, but I got [helpful advice on Bluesky](https://bsky.app/profile/neil-vass.com/post/3lmmounziuc2q) and then found a lovely interactive [guide to evaluating browser support](https://www.joshwcomeau.com/css/browser-support/).

-This worked great on my local machine, so I checked it into GitHub … and it failed horribly!
+This worked great on my local machine, so I checked it into GitHub … and it failed horribly:

 {% figure caption:"Build is failing" %}
 ![Messages from GitHub saying some checks were not successful.
 Pages build and deployment has failed.](/assets/images/failed-github.png){:width="100%"}